DDGaonkar/Power-BI/Power BI docs/dax/lower-function-dax.md

 ### 📌 `LOWER`

-These functions convert a text string to lowercase.
+The `LOWER` function convert a text string to lowercase.

 #### 🔧 Syntax